-- rendering.chapter: change what is displayed in place of "19 chapter"20. - rendering.part: change what is displayed in place of "21 part"22. - html.chapter.template and html.part.template allow to tune a little how the chapters and parts are displayed in HTML. - tex.hyperref, if set to false, will disable hyperrefs for local links.
-Can be useful for some files. - crowbook.html as text, if set to false, will not treat HTML as text but ignore it. - subtitle, as its name suggest, set the subtitle of a book. - crowbook.markdown.superscript can enable or disable superscript/subscript "23 extension" 24.

-- Change the way chapters are displayed by default. - PDF output now has a better-looking (hopefully) title page. - Internal26 links are a bit more flexible, e.g. if you link to Readme.html it will now try to link to the chapter corresponding to Readme.md.
+- Book configuration file: - It is now possible to include subchapters using the -- command (with one dash per sublevel: --- foo. md will include foo.md as a subsection). - Markdown: - Added support for superscript and subscript features, using respectively fooup or bar~down~ syntax. - New options: - rendering.chapter: change what is displayed in place of "chapter". - rendering.part: change what is displayed in place of "22 part". - html.chapter.template and html.part.template allow to tune a little how the chapters and parts are displayed in HTML. - tex.hyperref, if set to false, will disable hyperrefs for local links.
+Can be useful for some files. - crowbook.html\as\text, if set to false, will not treat HTML as text but ignore it. - subtitle, as its name suggest, set the subtitle of a book. - crowbook.markdown.superscript can enable or disable superscript/subscript "24 extension"25. - Rendering: - Change the way chapters are displayed by default. - PDF output now has a better-looking (hopefully) title page. - Internal links are a bit more flexible, e.g. if you link to Readme.html it will now try to link to the chapter corresponding to Readme.md.